bengtmartensson/GlobalCovfefe/README.md

 on a [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/).
 This is typically, but not necessarily, an [`EthernetClient`](https://www.arduino.cc/en/Reference/ClientConstructor) instance.

+### Example `GlobalCovfefe`
-The "example" `GlobalCovfefe.ino` contains the "application".
-It controls the Ethernet connections, and delivers it, as a `Stream` to an instance of the class `GlobalCovfefe`.
+The "example" `GlobalCovfefe` contains the deployment program.
+It controls the Ethernet connections, and delivers it, as a `Stream` to an instance of the class `GlobalCovfefe[Learner]`.

+### Example SerialCovfefe
+The example `SerialCovfefe`, however, uses only `Serial`, and can be used for testing or debugging the library.

 ### Single-threaded operation
 Most important difference from the GlobalCache devices